terrastrana/night-sky-theme/README.md

 The Background Image setting is optional, and will display as a tiled image if activated.

+The Header Image setting is also optional.
+It will display as blank until you have uploaded a header image of your choice.

 If you are new to customizing Twitter themes, I would recommend that you make a backup of your existing Tumblr theme, before attempting to use this one.